ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 ### The RDPipeline Processing Steps:
 #### Step 1.
 Initial Processing–Assemble Paired End Reads
 The initial processing of RDPipeline contains multi-steps process and quality filtering including sorting the raw reads by sample tag, trimming off tag and primer regions, and removing low quality sequences (Cole et al. 2014).
 It also uses a tool called Assembler to assembly the paired-end reads (Cole et al. 2014).
 Go to this [link](http://rdp.cme.msu.edu/tutorials/init_process/RDPtutorial_INITIAL-PROCESS_pe.html) to get you familiar with the tool.
 1. Download three tar files on D2L.
 One tar file for one sample.
-(add picture and info of where they can find the data)
+Open your D2L and go to "Team Assignments" folder.
+Then go to "Team Assignments 1: Microbiome Sequence Analysis" folder.
+The sequence tar file can be found under "Data" folder.
 2. Each tar file contains two paired fastq files (i.e. C04_05102014_R1_D01_GTATGCGCTGTA_L001_R1_001.fastq C04_05102014_R1_D01_GTATGCGCTGTA_L001_R2_001.fastq).
 You do not need to extract the tar file.
 3. Go to this [link](https://pyro.cme.msu.edu/init/form.spr).
 Hit the "TEST DRIVE" button and you will see the page below.